Queen Tegula Shell

 Queen Tegula Shell, Tegula regina.
 Shell collected off the beach of Bahía Concepción, Baja California Sur, October 2019.
 Size: 6.0 cm (2.4 inches) in diameter.
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-Queen Tegulas are often found attached to vertical rock surfaces, but may be found on and within shale or sand substrate at depths between 6 m (20 feet) and 24 m (80 feet).
-They range from Southern California to Asuncion Island, Baja California Sur and are more frequent present around islands than along the coastline, especially in the northern part of their range.
+Habitat and Distribution: Queen Tegula Shells are often found attached to vertical rock surfaces, but may be found on shale or sand substrates.
+They live at depths between 6 m (20 feet) and 24 m (80 feet).
+They are a subtropical Eastern Pacific species.
+They have a limited range in Mexican waters.
+They are found along the west coast of the Baja Peninsula from the northern border to Asuncion Island, Baja California Sur.
+They are more common around islands than along the coastline, especially in the northern part of their range.
+They have not been documented from the Gulf of California.